 How to do an Arnold press

-To do an Arnold press, you’ll need a set of dumbbells.
+To do an Arnold press, you’ll need a set of dumbbells or kettlebells.
 If you’re working out from home, we’ve found the best adjustable dumbbells to help boost your workouts, but if you’re going to the gym, be sure to put your ego aside and start with a lighter weight until you’ve mastered your form.
 It’s also a good idea to do a proper shoulder warm-up before attempting this move.

 It’s also important to take your time during this move — rushing, or being overly explosive actually lessens the impact of the Arnold press, so slow down!

 - Start by standing with your legs shoulder-width apart, holding a dumbbell in each hand, with your elbows bent and palms facing toward you